97% of malware targets users through Social Engineering. This means that employee education is a vital component to a sound cyber security strategy.

 - Do you use the same password for multiple logins for different companies and services?

-- Have you ever received social-engineered or scam “phishing” email?
+- Have you ever received a social-engineered or scam “phishing” email?

 - Does the company you work for tag email from outside the company with “external” or some other warning to make it easy to spot potentially malicious email?